 Call me old school.
 I started writing on typewriters.
 And that meant Courier was the font.
 (Actually I liked Elite a bit more, but I digress.)
 You typed your pages in Courier, and you typed them double spaced.

-If you search online for manuscript formatting today, you find recommendations — and they are quite particular — for the same thing: Courier double-spaced.
-Compile your novel in Scrivener for manuscript and you get Courier.
+If you search online for manuscript formatting today, you find recommendations — and they are quite particular—for the same thing: Courier double-spaced.

 And do NOT use Courier.
-(It was mentioned in the same breath as Comic Sans.
-Enough said?)
+It was mentioned in the same breath as Comic Sans.
+Enough said?
+[Ed. note: This was before it became more popularly known that Comic Sans is actually a pretty good font for readers with dyslexia.]

 So there it is, another data point.